 Strong institutions – community level associations, microfinance institutions, SME banks and other non-banking financial institutions – are critical for the development of sustainable and inclusive financial systems.
 MEDA offers technical assistance, training and coaching to realize this supply-side goal.
 On the client side, we assess needs and barriers, and achieve greater inclusion by enhancing awareness, improving financial literacy, and promoting access to more appropriate products and services.

 MEDA facilitates the capitalization of financial institutions and ecosystems.
 MEDA’s own risk capital fund can be invested directly into financial institutions or indirectly via other investors to expand reach (e.g., Women’s World Banking).
 Investment approaches may also include mechanisms such as revolving loan funds which provide an opportunity for financial institutions to access loan capital to expand their reach, or loan guarantee funds to mitigate the risk of testing a new market.

 Product Design and Development

 MEDA specializes in supporting financial institutions to design and develop products that meet the needs of micro, small, and medium businesses.
-New product development supports institutions to serve lucrative, unbanked markets including women and youth.
-It also enables financial institutions to serve rural and/or unserved populations, including agricultural businesses and smallholder farmers with appropriate products and services.
+New product development supports institutions to serve lucrative, unbanked and often rural and/or unserved markets including women and youth.
 Further, MEDA’s expertise in digital finance has allowed our partner institutions to connect with clients normally excluded from financial services.